Period

 This method works because the function Z2+C is continuous, and because the origin 0+0i is always part of the limit cycle of any attractive periodic point.
 (It does not work for repelling periodic points such as the terminal point 0+i.)

 Although a period has been found, this algorithm alone does not guarantee that there is an island.
-It might be a Misiurewicz point like 0+i (which has period 2).
+There might be merely a Misiurewicz point like 0+i (which has period 2).

 The method can even be used to (approximately) find the location of the mu-atom's nucleus.
 The location of the origin within the iterated polygon corresponds to the location of the original point within the original square.
-Linear interpolation gives an inexact answer, because the iteration function is not linear.
+Linear interpolation (described in the article Inverse Interpolation for a Quadrilateral) gives an inexact answer, because the iteration function is not linear.
 However, making a small adjustment to the polygon, repeating the algorithm, and iterating can often find the exact location of the nucleus.

 Other Methods